HCL-Hbot/ros2_SDL2_audio_frontend/docs/usage/usage_with_linux.md

 ## Compiling and running the example

-The library contains a ROS2 package example demonstrating the usage and functionality of this library.

-To compile and run this example:
+To demonstrate the usage of the ROS2 package, compile and run the nodes:

 1. Clone this repo:
 ```